hpe-security-lab/publications/csvsm-proxy-security-analysis/csvsm-proxy-security-analysis.md

 ### System Architecture

 The host-based proxy is implemented with two parts: a frontend which connects the SVSM to the hypervisor and a backend which the hypervisor uses to contact an external key broker.
-This allows multiple backends to support various different attestation protocols and key brokers.
+This architecture allows multiple different attestation protocols and key brokers to be supported through the implementation of additional backends.
 The backend currently implemented is for the Trustee Key Broker Service (KBS).

 A future patch to Coconut-SVSM is intended to read/write state data (encrypted with a key obtained from the KBS) to a storage location provided by the hypervisor.
 Although the full details of this mechanism are not yet known, for the purposes of our security analysis we assume the state data will be encrypted using an authenticated encryption scheme.